cathydutton/cathydutton.github.io/_drafts/2015-07-13-Create-modular-code-through-design.markdown

 ---
 layout: post
-title: Create modular code through design
+title: Create modular code with an Agile workflow
 Author: Cathy Dutton
 ---
 Pulling down the fence
 Create a structured code base by synchronising the design and development process.

-MENTION SQUADS
+Taking an Agile aproach to produce better code.

+MENTION SQUADS - teams working together design dev test etc. not in teams of each discipline

 Intro

 It’s been 10 years since I built my first website, (and it was awful).
 Back then my frst task with any web project was to layout all the necessary pages in Photoshop, creating page specific designs with set dimensions.
 This ‘page by page’ approach then transferred to the development phase.

 This process was very linear.